llpeterson/foundation/applications.md

 website to initiate a streaming session, the delivery of audio and video has some important differences from fetching a simple web page of text and images.
-For example, you often don't want to download an entire video file—a process that might take minutes to hours—before watching the first scene.
+For example, you often don't want to download an entire video file—a process that might take a few minutes—before watching the first scene.
 Streaming audio and video implies a more timely transfer of messages from sender to receiver, and the receiver displays the video or plays the audio pretty much as it arrives.